TDarkShadow/iheartnewvegas/main.md

   - **FNV LOD Supplementation**
   - **TCM's LOD Overhaul**
 - Run **FNVLODGen** in MO2.
-- On the list of worldspaces, check **FreesideFortWorld "Old Mormon Fort"** only.
+- Right click on the list of worldspaces, and click **Select None**.
+Check **FreesideFortWorld "Old Mormon Fort"**.
 - Click **Generate**.
 The process will take some time.
 - After the **LOD Generator: finished (you can close this application now)** message appears, close the program.

-> ⚠️ Remember to re-enable the disabled LOD mods, and adjusting the plugin order accordingly.
+> ⚠️ Remember to re-enable the disabled LOD mods.

 Now all that's left is to install our generated LOD.